 It's important to fill out a membership form for the Centre for Aboriginal Student Services (CASS) as it gives you access to the services CASS offers such as the Elders program, writing instruction, access to computers and printing services, cultural programming and you will be added to the CASS Student listserv.

 Becoming a member will also give you passcard access to CASS using your YU card.
-CASS access hours are from 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
+CASS access hours are from (closed until further notice) 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
 Becoming a member also provides you with access to Skennen’kó:wa Gamig through your YU card.

 To have access to these spaces you need to fill out the following 3 forms online: